oracle-quickstart/oci-cloudnative/deploy/complete/helm-chart/README.md

 ### Installing Mushop

-For prod/test installation, you can use the `values-prod.yaml` or `values-test.yaml` and call Helm install and pass in the values file:
+For prod/test installation, you can use the `values-prod.yaml` and call Helm install and pass in the values file:

 ```bash
 helm install -f /mushop/values-prod.yaml mymushop mushop --dry-run --debug